ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/gettingStarted.md

 Some of the main components within a document that are important for accessibility are:

 * **Headings** — These provide titles for the sections and subsections of content within your document, as well as a title for the document itself.

 * **Lists** — By using the list feature, the items in a list are grouped together and information about the grouping can be conveyed to users of assistive technologies.

 * **Links** — The text component of a link should describe its target, i.e., the web site, page or section that will be displayed if you activate the link.

-* **Images** — When an image is included within a document, a text alternative (also known as ‘alt text’) allows screen reader users to obtain a concise description of the image.
+* **Images** — When an image with informational content is included within a document, a short text description (also known as ‘alt text’) allows screen reader users to obtain a concise description of the image.

 * **Tables** — By using the table feature to organize tabular data and provide row and column headers, users of assistive technologies gain the ability to easily